 And then there’s the one that no dude wants to ever hear, especially when packaged along with what many claimed was the best record of 2017.
 This is no obscure Soundcloud artist we’re dealing with here.
-This is an NPR-minted, late-night-TV troubadour with thousands of listeners.
+This is an NPR-minted, late-night-TV-troubadour with thousands of listeners.
 So how does it make an ex-fling feel to cue up her hotly anticipated debut album to hear:

-I faked it ever time
+I faked it every time

 I have to say, Phoebe, this one was a little out of line.
 But then again, in the Ryan Adams dissing genre, it seems that anything goes.